 Sadly, most engines are not properly broken-in.
 It takes time.
 Remember that running at full throttle on a new engine for more than brief periods should never be done.

 The procedure can be done with the paramotor on your back.
 If you are a new pilot, it is the perfect time to become more familiar with the feel and sound of your paramotor.
 While doing the break-in fiddle with items around you like the buckles, the choke, etc.

 Do not increase the amount of oil in the fuel during the break-in period unless your engine manual specifically advises you to do so.
 Polini, Minari, and Miniplane note that increasing the oil in the gasoline should not be done for their engines.
-The reason is that it causes the engine to run hotter (leaner), even causing it to seize in rare circumstances.
+The reason is that it causes the engine to run hotter (leaner), even causing it to seize.
 DO WHAT THE ENGINE MANUFACTURER SAYS.
-Do NOT listen or pay any attention to the BLOGS or anyone who thinks they know more than the people who engineered and manufactured the engine.
+Do NOT listen or pay any attention to the BLOGS or anyone who thinks he knows more than the people who engineered and manufactured the engine.
 (The source for adding more oil during break-in largely comes from outboard motor manuals.
 These engines are water-cooled and cannot overheat.)

-This break-in procedure can be used with any paramotor as it is extensive.
+This break-in procedure is extensive and can be used with any paramotor.
 The procedure listed below takes about an hour (except for cool-down time) and is done on the ground.
 After this is done, you may fly.

 Put the engine on your back and take a walk.
 Not only will you break the engine in but you will get used to it being on your back.
-If you have a CHT installed, keep the temperature well below the specified maximum, usually 200-220ºC.
+If you have a CHT installed, keep the temperature well below the specified maximum, usually 170ºC.
 Here is a PDF of the steps below.
 Print it out so you can refer to it while breaking in your engine.
 The procedure below is from the Simonini manual and covers other engines, as well.